erf-model/ERF/Docs/sphinx_doc/ERFvsWRF.rst

 **Turbulent Mixing**: Sub-grid scale turbulence formulation.
 Vertically implicit acoustic step off-centering.

+**Diffusion**: In WRF, the diffusion coefficients specified in the input file (:math:`K_h` and :math:`K_v` for horizontal and vertical diffusion) get divided by the Prandtl number for the potential temperature and the scalars.
+For the momentum, they are used as it is.
+In ERF, the coefficients specified in the inputs (:math:`\alpha_T` and :math:`\alpha_C`) are used as it is, and no division by Prandtl number is done.

 **Initial conditions**: both ERF and WRF have the ability to initialize problems from 3D "real" data (output of real.exe), "ideal" data (output of ideal.exe) and from 1D input soundings.